canonical/microceph/docs/reference/canonical-ceph-hardware-recommendations/disaggregated-architecture.rst

    * - Storage
      - 2x 960 GB SSD/NVMe for OS

-If it is decided to host the RadosGW or MDS services on the control plane nodes, Canonical recommends increasing the specifications of the control plane nodes with the recommendations listed under the :ref:`hw-rec-dedicated-rgw-nodes` and :ref:`hw-rec-dedicated-mds-nodes`
+If it is decided to host the RGW or MDS services on the control plane nodes, Canonical recommends increasing the specifications of the control plane nodes with the recommendations listed under the :ref:`hw-rec-dedicated-rgw-nodes` and :ref:`hw-rec-dedicated-mds-nodes`